0Amruth0/Ei-Study/README.md

 # Ei-Study
-This repo consists of the taks for Ei-Study campus hiring
+This repo contains the tasks for Ei-Study hiring challenge.